The Procter & Gamble Company (PG) Shares Soar Above 1-Year High

-The Procter & Gamble Company (NYSE: PG) has experienced a rise in its stock price by 0.27 compared to its previous closing price of 150.66.
-However, the company has seen a gain of 0.56% in its stock price over the last five trading days.
+The stock of The Procter & Gamble Company (NYSE: PG) has increased by 0.02 when compared to last closing price of 151.21.
+Despite this, the company has experienced a 0.11% gain in its stock price over the last five trading sessions.
+MarketWatch.com reported on 02/14/23 that Most packaged cookies are tied to Indonesia’s threatened rainforest — here’s why one group is acting

 Is It Worth Investing in The Procter & Gamble Company (NYSE: PG) Right Now?